Lesson 7: New Testament Organization (Part 2)

 GROUP BUILDING (5 minutes)

-Take a few minutes and greet at least three other persons in the room.
-If you did your homework, share with each other which of Paul's letters you chose to read during the past week, and what insights you gained.
+Have the class take a few minutes while each student greets at least three other students in the room.
+Tell them to share with one another which of Paul's letters each of them chose to read during the past week as homework.
+Have them explore the insights they gained while reading.

 GETTING STARTED (10 minutes)

-(To begin today’s study, have the students take the short pop quiz found in their workbooks.
+To begin today’s study, have the students take the short pop quiz found in their workbooks.
 The questions and answers are repeated below.
-Encourage everyone to try the best they can to complete the quiz from memory and not by using their Bible)
+Encourage everyone to try his or her best to complete the quiz from memory without using the Bible, or looking ahead in the workbook.

 1. How many Gospels are there?
 (4)